 What does a technical writing portfolio look like?

-One major obstacle in building a technical writing portfolio
+One major obstacle in building a technical communication portfolio

 How?!